Careers adviser mentoring program FAQ

 Mentors will have the opportunity to develop their leadership skills as part of the program.
 Mentors will have access to professional development including Lead and Aspire Mentoring Program (LAMP) delivered by School Leadership Institute, support from Career and Workplace Learning team and facilitated networking opportunities.

-To enable participants to learn and practise the skills of mentoring, and to embed those skills, the program will consist of a conference (6 August), seminars and intersessional mentoring activities (during the weeks commencing 14 October and 4 November).
+To enable participants to learn and practise the skills of mentoring, and to embed those skills, the program will consist of two-days in-person professional learning (28 and 29 July 2025), seminars and intersessional mentoring activities.
 These sessions are designed to support participants to continue learning in between scheduled events and reflect on their mentoring practice.

 Ongoing mentoring practice and engagement with online activities, involving engagement with readings, podcasts and videos, and reflection on mentoring practice, will take place throughout the duration of the program.